00-berni/proj_0/README.md

 **Input**

 - Coordinates (alpha, delta) of the object
-- Coordinates (long, lat, alt) of obs position on the Earth
+- Coordinates (long, lat, alt, zone time) of obs position on the Earth
 - The time of the obs [YY, MM, DD, hh, mm, ss.ss]

 **Output**